macroflight/psxhacks/router/README.md

 ## Planned changes/new features

-- Warnings if a client listed in the configuration file is not connected
 - A way to reconfigure the router without restarting it (e.g to switch the connection from a local PSX main server to a remote shared cockpit master)